With scattered thoughts, sweaty palms, and my heart beating like a drum, I glance at the door and cannot remember anything I prepared.

-By using tools for coping and taking control, we can see stress as something natural that can invigorate and motivate us to overcome both the planned and the unexpected.
+By using tools for coping and taking control, we can see stress as something natural that can invigorate and motivate us to overcome both planned and unexpected challenges.

 These activities we shared will definitely help you manage stress.
-However, there are many other stress management techniques to try out too.
-Identify those that work for you and implement them into your life – you will reap the benefits, especially before the next interview.
+However, there are many other stress-management techniques to try out too.
+Identify those that work for you and implement them into your life.
+You will reap the benefits, especially before the next job interview or presentation.

 Thank you for reading!